sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 methods as an interface satisfies that interface.
 But then it would be useful to know which data structures satisfy which interfaces in a more direct way!

-### Ad-hoc polymorphism promotes interoperability, establishes common standards/common vocabulary
+### Type classes promote interoperability, establish common standards/common vocabulary

-One thing that I'm struck by is how ad-hoc polymorphism promotes code readability and common standards across the language ecosystem.
+One thing that I'm struck by is type classes promote code readability and common standards across the language ecosystem.
 There are some commonly used Haskell type classes like Monad, Monoid, Functor, Applicative etc. In Rust we have type classes for iterators, errors, type conversions, data structure pretty printing etc. These type classes establish a common "vocabulary".
 Once I see a Monad in Haskell, or a `AsRef<T>`, or a `From<T>`